Carpenter: Occupational Outlook & Training Requirements

 Classroom training and on-the-job training can also be combined through formal apprenticeship programs in commercial carpentry, residential carpentry, interior work, cabinetry millwork or floor covering offered by unions or commercial contractors, though availability of apprenticeships is limited.
 Applicants to most apprenticeship programs need to be at least 17-18 years old and may need to take a pre-apprenticeship course.
 Apprentices are paid and split their time between the classroom and the job site, with about 6,000 hours of practical training over four years, and coursework in basic mathematics, job site safety and blueprint reading.
 Upon completing an apprenticeship, carpenters earn journey worker status, and some program may confer an associate's degree.

-Related to Carpenter: Occupational Outlook and Training Requirements for Carpenters
+Related to Carpenter: Occupational Outlook & Training Requirements

 - Recently Updated